Korean to English Translation of Marriage Certificate by Professional Translators

-You need "certified" English translation of your Korean marriage certificate to submit it to U.S. Citizenship and Immigration Services (USCIS, formerly, Immigration and Naturalization Service – INS) for your Green Card (permanent resident visa), American citizenship, passport, and other applications.
+You need "certified" English translation of your marriage certificate to submit it to U.S. Citizenship and Immigration Services (USCIS, formerly, Immigration and Naturalization Service – INS) for your Green Card (permanent resident visa), American citizenship, passport, and other applications.

-Contents of Korean marriage licenses
+Contents of marriage licenses

 Marriage in South Korea is a civil procedure.
 Religious ceremony is not accepted as legal marriage.

-Who issues marriage certificates in Korean language?
+Who issues marriage certificates in Korea?

 Korean Family Census Register (Hojuk Dungbon) keeps all records of births, deaths, and marriages.
 Korean identification card (Jumin Deungnok Jeung) is required to get married in South Korea.